 We find

-In Eq.~\eqref{eq:dual_sp1} we introduced the constraint into the objective function via the Lagrange multiplier $s\geq 0$; and Eq.~\eqref{eq:dual_sp2} follows from the linearity of the convex combination.
-By Lemma \ref{lemm:dual}, the inner minimum over $V_x\in\mathcal{S(H)}$ can be represented as its dual problem:
+In the third equality we introduced the constraint into the objective function via the Lagrange multiplier $s\geq 0$; The fifth equality follows from the linearity of the convex combination; and the last line is due to Lemma~\ref{lemm:dual}.
+Further, we use the substitution $\alpha = 1/(1+s)$ and recall the definition of the log-Euclidean $\alpha$-R\'enyi divergence given in Eq.~\eqref{eq:chaotic} to obtain:

-where we substitute $\alpha = 1/(1+s)$.
-From Lemma \ref{lemma:chaotic}, the numerator in the bracket of Eq.~\eqref{eq:dual_sp3} is a concave-convex saddle function for every $\sigma \in \mathcal{S(H)}$ and every $\alpha\in(0,1]$.
-Hence, we invoke the minimax theorem, Proposition \ref{prop:minimax} below, to exchange the order of min-sup in Eq.~\eqref{eq:dual_sp3}: